dotnet/docs/docs/core/extensions/high-performance-logging.md

 Use [Define(LogLevel, EventId, String)](xref:Microsoft.Extensions.Logging.LoggerMessage.Define%2A) to create an <xref:System.Action> delegate for logging a message. <xref:Microsoft.Extensions.Logging.LoggerMessage.Define%2A> overloads permit passing up to six type parameters to a named format string (template).

 The string provided to the <xref:Microsoft.Extensions.Logging.LoggerMessage.Define%2A> method is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
 Placeholder names in the template should be descriptive and consistent across templates.
 They serve as property names within structured log data.
-We recommend [Pascal casing](../../standard/design-guidelines/capitalization-conventions.md) for placeholder names.
+We recommend pascal casing for placeholder names.
 For example, `{Item}`, `{DateTime}`.

 Each log message is an <xref:System.Action> held in a static field created by [LoggerMessage.Define](xref:Microsoft.Extensions.Logging.LoggerMessage.Define%2A).
 For example, the sample app creates a field to describe a log message for the processing of work items: